jcsims/home.nix/README.md

 # What is this?
-This repo (designed to be cloned at `~/.config/nixpkgs`) is my working dev setup using nix + home-manager.
+This repo (which is an active work-in-progress) is my working dev setup using nix + home-manager.
 There are a few things I still install via Homebrew, but this setup gives me all of my configuration and most of the tools (including some appliance-team-specific tools).

 # Setup
 1. [Install Nix](https://nixos.org/download.html#nix-install-macos)